CodeFHD/OptiCore/README.md

 " target="_blank"><img src="http://img.youtube.com/vi/D8rQBVI4lIg/0.jpg"
 alt="Introduction Video on YouTube" width="480" height="270" border="10" /></a>

 </p>

-The addon was motivated by the need to create accurate optical lenses.
-Modelling them in Blender via a boolean operation on spheres can lead to artifacts for low f-number surfaces unless very high (u,v)-number spheress are used, making the computation very slow.
+The development of this addon was originally motivated by the need to create accurate visualisations of optical lenses.
+Modelling them in Blender via spheres and boolean operations can lead to artifacts for surfaces where only a small segemnt of the sphere is needed, unless very high (u,v)-number spheress are used.
+This, in turn, makes it very slow and RAM-intensive.
+With this addon, lenses are created using parametrisations that are used in lesn design.
+All computations are internally handled with 64-bit precision, including surface normals with edge-splits for the best possible performance.
-The name Opti"Core" is derived from the LuxCoreRender engine, which is a great tool for physically accurate rendering, and also available as a powerful addon for Blender.
+The name Opti"Core" is derived from the LuxCoreRender engine, which is a great rendering engine and inspired me to continue using Blender for lens system visualisations.
+It should be noted however, that OptiCore is completely independent from any rendering engine (including LuxCore), as its main purpose is to generate the geometric objects.
+An internal sequential ray-tracing feature is included (see below for further explanation), which is however not connected to Blenders rendering engines.
+Handling of materials of a third-party rendering engine, or the rendering engines included in Blender by default, are out of the scope of this addon at the present time.

-You can find a brief description of the available optical elements below.
-Please don't hesitate to contact me or open a GitHub-Issue if you have any feature requests.
+Below, you will find a brief description of the available optical elements and features.
+You can also find tutorial videos on my YouTube-channel [HowToPrint](https://www.youtube.com/@howtoprint6002).
+Please don't hesitate to open a GitHub-Issue or -Discussion if you have any questions or feature requests.

-For correct optical behaviour, all elements created with this addon should have smooth shading applied, together with the edge-split modifier, auto-smooth mesh or custom split normals.
-There appear to be differences between these methods, and I still have to figure out which offers the best behaviour.
-(Input and user feedback are welcome!)

 ## Table of Contents
 * [Optical Elements](#optical-elements)